Build Your Career in the Media

 How the Diploma In Publishing And Journalism is Assessed

-The Diploma In Publishing And Journalism requires approximately 2,200 hours of study.
-It is made up of twenty 100 hour modules, a research project and 100 hours of industry experience/work experience.
+The Diploma In Publishing And Journalism requires approximately 2,100 hours of study.
+It is made up of twenty 100 hour modules, research projects and 100 hours of industry experience/work experience.

 To pass the course –